pdebie/decisionMatrix/README.md

 ## Build

 Build the matrix by given a csv representation of the table.

-At least two rows a mandatories.
+At least two rows are mandatories.

 One for keys (a, b, c in the example).

 One or more for values.

 csv is composed of lines separated by \n

 Each line is composed of tokens separated by ;

 ```shell